 📗 Note: you can also reach S3 buckets or other services (that use AWS Pubilc IPs) from onPrem using Private VIF, by utilizing Interface VPC Endpoint with Endpoint Services.
 This is also known as Private Link connectivity.

 - Transit VIF: Instead of connecting your DX Link to the VPC, this kind of VIF connects to the Transit Gateway giving you more flexibility.

 📗Note: MTU for Private VIF can go up to 9001Bytes, whereas Transit VIF is 8500 Bytes

 Figure 1: MTU based on VIF type

 Direct Connect Gateway (DGW)

 There is also another AWS object called the Direct Connect Gateway (basically a router).
-When using Private VIF or Transit VIF, using DX, it is always advisable to use a DGW.
+When using Private VIF using DX, it is always advisable to use a DGW.
 Without DGW, Direct Connect can only Connect to the home Region ( where the Direct Connect Loaction is.
 N. Virginia for instance) DGW on the other hand has Global Scope, so you can attach to multiple VPCs (up to 10) in AWS regardless of which region the Direct Connect Loacation resides at.
-In the case of Transit VIFs, you can connect one Direct Connect Gateway to 3 TGWs.
+In the case of Transit VIFs, DGW is a requirement and you can connect one Direct Connect Gateway to 3 TGWs.

 ⚠️ DGW is not applicable for Public VIFs